yvesshum/sesame-coding-assignment/README.md

 There's a config file in `frontend/src/config.json` and `backend/config/default.json` if you want to change anything.
 I recommend leaving it as-is for local development

+### Database

+0. Navigate to `/database`
+1. Build the docker container with `docker build -t postgres .`
+2. Run the container with `docker run -itd -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=password postgres`

+> If you want to change the username/password, make sure to update the backend config

 ### Frontend

 0. Navigate to `/frontend`